spdx/spdx-license-diff/DEVELOPERS.md

 ## Adding dependencies

-1. Use yarn or npm to add the dependency.
+1. Use yarn or npm to add the dependency. e.g,. `$ yarn add underscore`
-2. Edit the [scripts.js](tasks/scripts.js) task that imports plugins for webpack.
-3. Import the library where needed.
+2. Import the library where needed. e.g., `import _ from 'underscore'`

 ## Building from source